thedatatribune/IPL-Analysis/CONTRIBUTING.md

----
-id: contribute
-title: Contribute, and help us improve
----
+# Contribute & Help Us Improve

 > Call for data providers!
 We're looking for [latest data providers](https://github.com/Team-thedatatribune/IPL-Analysis/tree/dataset-defination) for onging IPL seasion 2020!

 We are maintaining a file called [```Stats2020.md```](./Stats2020.md) to sore the latest data and fun facts!

-## Help us to improve the IPL-analysis documentation!
+## Help us to improve the IPL-Analysis documentation!

 Thanks for your interest in the project!
 Pull Requests are welcomed for all the possible improvements i.e. from little Typos & Grammar Corrections fixes to the introduction Novel Outcome after Data Analysis.